 Determined to not let tomorrow's event disrupt her now-free evening, Tricks sauntered into the basement with a large grin on her face, calling dibs on the next one-on-one round of pool.
 Soon she was facing off against Skittery, as Mush and Race played cards at a nearby table.

 Tricks's rambunctious laughter filled the room as Skittery tried in vain to catch up to her on the pool table.
 When he couldn't sink his own shots, he resorted to shooting at Tricks's billiards to make her shots harder.
 Tricks winked as she stretched across the table, placing one toe on the ground and sinking a particularly tricky shot to end the game.

 "Doesn't count!"
 Skittery insisted angrily, folding his arms.
 "Foot was off the ground."

 "Was too on the ground," Tricks insisted, throwing down her pool cue on the table.

 "No way.
 Ya what?
 Five foot nothin'?
-I can't make that shot and I's a foot taller than ya."
+I can't make that shot and I'm a foot taller than ya."

-"Maybe ya should borrow Spec's glasses, 'cause ya obviously are goin' blind in your old age," Tricks sneered back, taunting Skittery.
+"Maybe ya should borrow Spec's glasses, 'cause ya obviously are goin' blind in your old age," Tricks shot back, taunting Skittery.